meetbhadeshiaIU/FactChecker-Bhadeshia-Meet_4251649_CSEMCSPCSP01/README.md

 This rule-based classification, driven by the model’s output, forms the core decision-making mechanism of the project.

-### **Future Work**

-The current system provides a strong foundation for detecting misinformation using semantic NLP techniques.
-However, several enhancements can significantly improve its accuracy, usability, and real-world applicability.
-The following points outline potential directions for future development.

-#### **1. Integration of a News API**

-A major improvement for the system would be integrating a **News API** to automatically fetch the latest verified articles from reputable news outlets.
-This addition would allow the system to:

-- Continuously update its reference database with fresh, credible information.
-- Compare user-submitted news against real-time news content from trusted sources.
-- Reduce dependency on manually stored or static datasets.

-Incorporating a News API enhances the system's ability to stay relevant in an environment where new information emerges rapidly.

-#### **2. Providing Sources for Fact-Checked News**

-To increase transparency and user trust, the system can be expanded to **display the sources used for verification**.
-This means that after evaluating a news text, the tool would also:

-- List the factual articles, reports, or documents that supported the classification.
-- Provide direct links or summaries from those sources.
-- Offer users a clearer understanding of *why* a particular news item was marked as fake or correct.

-This improvement transforms the system from simply a classifier into a **traceable and explainable fact-checking assistant**.

-#### **3. Teaching users to how to detect fake news**

-- Provide tailored explanations such as *“Health misinformation often uses exaggerated claims”* or *“Political fake news may manipulate statistics.”*

-This enhancement makes the tool more versatile and capable of understanding the subtleties of different misinformation types.

 ## Risks
 | Type | Description | Likelihood | Impact | Mitigation
 |-----------|-----------|-----------|-----------|-----------|
 | Resource  | Resource being copyrighted | High | High | Use publically available api  |
 | Technical | Ai model giving False news | Low | High | Finetune the model more |

-## Model info and minimum requirements for it